 Do I have to take time off work for this procedure?

-Our Stem Cell procedures takes 3 ½ – 4 hours to complete.
+Our Regenerative Cell procedures takes 3 ½ – 4 hours to complete.
 So, we do recommend that you take the day off from work.
 Most patients have no difficulty returning to work the next day but this may vary from patient to patient, depending on their occupation, body part, pain thresh hold and level of discomfort (if any).

 Do I need a driver for my procedures?